containers/podman/docs/source/markdown/podman.1.md

 Podman and libpod currently support an additional `precreate` state which is called before the runtime's `create` operation.
 Unlike the other stages, which receive the container state on their standard input, `precreate` hooks receive the proposed runtime configuration on their standard input.
 They may alter that configuration as they see fit, and write the altered form to their standard output.

+**Warning:**

-**WARNING**: the `precreate` hook lets you do powerful things, such as adding additional mounts to the runtime configuration.
-That power also makes it easy to break things.
-Before reporting libpod errors, try running your container with `precreate` hooks disabled to see if the problem is due to one of your hooks.
+The `precreate` hook allows additional mounts to the runtime configuration.
+This might make it easy to break things.
+Before reporting libpod errors, try running the container with `precreate` hooks disabled to see if the problem is due to one of the hooks.

 #### **--identity**=*path*